tauzn-clock/pylbfgs/README.md

 At this time, only the Orthant-Wise Limited-memory Quasi-Newton (OWL-QN) algorithm is exposed (although very little work would be required to expose the full [libLBFGS][libLBFGS] implementation).

 Also note that PyLBFGS has only been compiled and tested with Python 3 on a 64-bit Ubuntu machine.
-I'm not saying it won't work in other environments... but it's up to you.
+It should work in other environments... but tweaking the installation commands is a task left to the reader.